Best Executive Or Club Lounges At Hotels In Seoul

 Luxury hotels in Seoul, South Korea, include Four Seasons Hotel Seoul (with a club lounge), Park Hyatt Seoul (no club lounge), Conrad Seoul (with a club lounge), Grand Hyatt Seoul (with club lounge) along with numerous Marriott Bonvoy properties.

 I have compiled a list below containing the club lounges available across luxury hotels in Seoul.
-I list the lounges in Seoul that I consider to be the best of the best.
+I list the lounges in Seoul that I consider the best of the best.
 I will be reviewing each of these hotel club lounges in detail in turn so that you know what you will get if you book a room with club lounge access or get upgraded to a club lounge for free because of your loyalty status.

 1. Four Seasons Seoul

-The Four Seasons Seoul is conveniently located for the centre of Seoul and the traditional tourist sites like Gwangjang Market and the Palaces.
+The Four Seasons Seoul is conveniently located for the center of Seoul and the traditional tourist sites like Gwangjang Market and the Palaces.
 The level of luxury at this Four Seasons hotel will spoil you, particularly compared to other, more dated options in the city.

 You can access their club lounge if you book a club room.
-These can be found on the higher floors, so do not have the same problem of 2-way seethrough windows as they are so high up.
+These can be found on the higher floors, so they do not have the same problem of 2-way seethrough windows as they are so high up.
 This club lounge is the best in Seoul.
 It is always peaceful and never packed, unlike some of your other club lounge options in the city, including the Grand Hyatt Seoul and the Conrad Seoul, which both have good but busy lounges.

-In the evening, expect to dine on a buffet of indulgent salads, nuts, Maki rolls, cold meats and cheeses with marinated olives and sundried tomatoes, hot Korean beef dishes, cooked salmon, tuna tartare, grilled prawns, pork belly, Chinese stew, vegetables, bread.
+In the evening, expect to dine on a buffet of indulgent salads, nuts, Maki rolls, cold meats, and cheeses with marinated olives and sundried tomatoes, hot Korean beef dishes, cooked salmon, tuna tartare, grilled prawns, pork belly, Chinese stew, vegetables, bread.
 It’s an enormous spread and will more than fill you up.
 There is also an impressive selection of wines in this executive club lounge, with excellent red and white wines on offer, along with spirits and local beers.
 The dishes rotate during the week, so each night will serve up new delights.
 Oh, and there are plenty of cake and dessert options too.

 2. Conrad Seoul